hello-robot/stretch_tutorials/ros2/example_6.md

 ## Example 6

 In this example, we will review a Python script that prints and stores the effort values from a specified joint.
-If you are looking for a continuous print of the joint state efforts while Stretch is in action, then you can use the [rostopic command-line tool](https://docs.ros.org/en/iron/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) shown in the [Internal State of Stretch Tutorial](https://github.com/hello-robot/stretch_tutorials/blob/master/ros2/internal_state_of_stretch.md).
+If you are looking for a continuous print of the joint state efforts while Stretch is in action, then you can use the [ros2 topic command-line tool](https://docs.ros.org/en/iron/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) shown in the [Internal State of Stretch Tutorial](https://github.com/hello-robot/stretch_tutorials/blob/master/ros2/internal_state_of_stretch.md).

 <p align="center">
   <img src="https://raw.githubusercontent.com/hello-robot/stretch_tutorials/noetic/images/effort_sensing.gif"/>